 Also see: All Motherboard Slots and Connectors Explained

-If there’s a hiccup somewhere, the motherboard will throw up an error code on the LED.
-This tells you what’s wrong, like maybe there’s an issue with the memory, CPU, graphics card, or another part.
+If there’s a problem during start-up, the motherboard will show an error code on the LED.
+This code helps you know which part of the computer is having trouble, like the memory, CPU, graphics card, or something else.

 Related resource: Checking Motherboard Max RAM Speed (MHz) & Capacity